JoshPatlingrao/Simulating-a-Home-Network/README.md

 - Run the 'enable secret MySWUser' command to set the 'secret' password.
 - Type 'exit' twice to go back to the User EXEC mode and try to enter Privileged EXEC mode to test the 'secret' password.
 - When in Privileged EXEC mode and run 'sh(ow) run(ning-config)' command again to confirm that the password and secret password are both encrypted.
 Both should be a ciphertext.

+The switch should now be using the secret password whenever Privileged EXEC mode is being accessed.
+This also has the '5' when running 'sh(ow) run(ning-config)' command, indicating it's using the stronger MD5 hashing algorithm.
+The last step is to save the running configuration to the startup configuration.
+- Go into Privileged EXEC mode and run the 'write' command.
+- To confirm it's saved, run 'sh(ow) start(up-config)'.
+It should match the 'sh(ow) run(ning-config)' output.

 ### Configuring IP Addresses